-1. It's a place to connect with other believers.
+1) It's a place to connect with other believers.

-"All...who had believed were together and had all things in common; and they began selling their property and possessions and were sharing them with all, as anyone might have need.
-Day by day continuing with one mind in the temple, breaking bread from house to house, they were taking their meals together with gladness and sincerity of heart..."
+"And all those who had believed were together and had all things in common; and they began selling their property and possessions and were sharing them with all, as anyone might have need.
+Day by day continuing with one mind in the temple, and breaking bread from house to house, they were taking their meals together with gladness and sincerity of heart..."
 (Acts 2:44-46)

-2. It's a place to worship God.
+2) It's a place to worship God.

 "Praise the Lord!
-Praise God in his sanctuary; praise him in his mighty heaven!"
+Praise God in His sanctuary; praise Him in His mighty expanse!"
 (Psalm 150:1)

-3. It's a place to hear Scripture taught.
+3) It's a place to hear Scripture taught.

-"All the believers devoted themselves to the apostles' teaching..."
-(Acts 2:42).
+"They were continually devoting themselves to the apostles' teaching..."
+(Acts 2:42)

-4. It's a place to serve others.
+4) It's a place to serve others.

 "God has given each of you a gift from his great variety of spiritual gifts.
-Use them well to serve one another" (1 Peter 4:10).
+Use them well to serve one another."
+(1 Peter 4:10, NLT)

-5. It's a place to find encouragement.
+5) It's a place to find encouragement.

-"And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near" (Hebrews 10:25).
+"And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near."
+(Hebrews 10:25, NLT)

-6. It's a place to be challenged.
+6) It's a place to be challenged.

-"As iron sharpens iron, so one man sharpens another" (Proverbs 27:17).
+"Iron sharpens iron, so one man sharpens another."
+(Proverbs 27:17)

-In Ephesians 4, Paul shares how each person in the body of Christ is important and needed.
-"As each part does its own special work, it helps the other parts grow, so that the whole body is healthy and growing and full of love" (Ephesians 4:16 NLT).
+In Ephesians 4, Paul shared how each person in the body of Christ is important and needed.
+"As each part does its own special work, it helps the other parts grow, so that the whole body is healthy and growing and full of love" (Ephesians 4:16, NLT).
 Each Christian has something to contribute to the church.
-When we are willing to get involved, serve, and work together- "the whole body is healthy and growing and full of love."
+When we are willing to get involved, serve, and work together, "the whole body is healthy and growing and full of love."

-When speaking to believers in Corinth, Paul tells them that they are dependent upon each other.
-"The way God designed our bodies is a model for understanding our lives together as a church: every part dependent on every other part" (1 Corinthians 12:25).
+When speaking to believers in Corinth, Paul told them that they are dependent upon each other.
+"The way God designed our bodies is a model for understanding our lives together as a church: every part dependent on every other part" (1 Corinthians 12:25, MSG).
 It's not only nice to be with other believers; it's necessary.
 We need each other.

 Part of our growth in Christ only happens when being in community with other believers.

-How do you find a church/group of believers that's right for you?
+How do you find a church or group of believers that's right for you?

-- Pray for discernment and leading. - Look for a church that faithfully teaches God's Word. - Find a church that is serious about making disciples (i.e. love God, unite with believers, serve the world, entrust the Gospel). - Ask questions about their vision, mission, beliefs, ministries, leadership, etc. - Get involved. - If it fits-stay; if it doesn't fit-find a church that does.
+- Pray for discernment and leading. - Look for a church that faithfully teaches God's Word. - Find a church that is serious about making disciples (i.e., love God, unite with believers, serve the world, entrust the gospel). - Ask questions about their vision, mission, beliefs, ministries, leadership, etc. - Get involved. - If it fits, stay.
+If it doesn't fit, find a church that does.